 There are two rooms in my house that I spend the majority of my waking hours in; my home office and my “She-Shop” (aka garage workshop) This was my She-shop: I’m alotted half of the garage for my workshop, and in that space I need to house my power tools, a workbench, my Jeep hardtop and any furniture/projects I’m in the midst of.
 In the summer, bikes also get stored on my side – so it’s tight, it’s chaotic and it’s inefficient.
+Maybe I could learn about how to organize my power tools through information found at Mechanopedia (https://www.mechanopedia.com), my friend seemed to think so anyway.
 On top of that, I’m needing to buy new tools to finish off some of the aforementioned projects I’m working on.
 Sites like Power Tools Rater make it easier to find the best power tools for the job but I’m still going to struggle to find the new tools a place to live if I leave my garage in this state!
 All of the paint has to come in the house as temperatures drop so that they don’t freeze over the winter, and everything (absolutely EVERYTHING) gets covered in sawdust every time I build or refinish.
 I tried tarping my one storage shelf, but the sawdust still found its way in.
 I try to blow out the shop or vacuum it out every so often because I have this paranoia about accumulated sawdust and fire – but even with that, you can see how much accumulates in hard-to-reach areas: Do you see the paintbrush in that pile?
 Neither did I. The sawdust was almost 3″ deep underneath my shelving unit.
 SO – I decided that I wanted some cabinetry in my garage workshop / She-shop to organize my supplies and keep everything sawdust free.
 Like every good organizing post will tell you, first you have to remove EVERYTHING from the space.
 My driveway looked like a garage sale, but it allowed me to pressure wash the garage floor and walls and start my She-shop out on a clean slate.
 I found some used kitchen cabinets on Kijiji for $80 and (fortunately) they were a perfect fit!
 I did build small bases for the lower cabinet and pantry cabinet to keep them off of the floor, but other than that, they were just set into place.
 I have to brag a little here – I hung the two upper cabinets ALL BY MYSELF!
 Don’t do that yourself – I did almost fall off the ladder and whatever muscle connects your shoulder to just below your ear was awfully sore the next day, but I was feeling a little “Sheera” after hauling them and hanging them without any help.
 I replaced my old pegboard with a larger version (96″ by 28″) which Home Depot cut for me.
 I decided to paint it blue to match our sports lockers on the other side of the door (mainly because I didn’t want to repaint them as well)

 In the pic above you can see my chop saw that needs replacing.
 It was good while it lasted but it’s getting a bit old now so I need to look for new chop saws for metal to replace it.